Skip to Main Content

 What night vision technologies do you use?

-We use various technologies including image intensifiers (Gen 3), digital night vision, high-ISO cameras like Sony a7S, and infrared-sensitive sensors.
-Each has different characteristics suited to different applications.
+We use many tools, such as image intensifiers (Gen 3), digital night vision, high-ISO cameras like the Sony a7S, and infrared-sensitive sensors.
+Each one has its own traits and suits a different job.

 Can you film in complete darkness?

-Yes, with IR illumination we can film in zero lux conditions while appearing completely dark to the human eye.
-This is essential for wildlife filming where light would disturb animals.
+Yes.
+IR lighting lets us film in zero lux while the set looks fully dark to the human eye.
+This matters for wildlife filming, where any light would disturb the animals.

 What's the difference between night vision looks?

-Image intensifiers provide the classic green-tint look, IR cameras produce black and white imagery, and high-ISO cameras can capture natural color in very low light.
-We match the look to your creative requirements.
+Image intensifiers give the classic green-tint look, IR cameras produce black and white, and high-ISO cameras can hold natural color in very low light.
+We match the look to your creative needs.

 Is IR illumination invisible?

-Near-infrared (850nm) is invisible to humans but may show a faint red glow.
-Far-infrared (940nm) is completely invisible to human eyes.
-Most animals also cannot see IR light, making it ideal for wildlife filming.
+Near-infrared (850nm) is invisible to humans, though it may show a faint red glow.
+Far-infrared (940nm) stays fully invisible to human eyes.
+Most animals cannot see IR light either, which makes it ideal for wildlife filming.

 What resolution is possible at night?

-Modern systems can capture 4K and beyond in low light conditions.
-Resolution depends on the specific technology and lighting conditions—we advise on what's achievable for your requirements.
+Modern systems can capture 4K and beyond in low light.
+The resolution depends on the gear and the light on hand, so we advise on what your shoot can reach.

 Can you film night landscapes?

-Yes, using high-ISO cameras we can capture moonlit landscapes, starscapes, and aurora.
-France offers excellent dark sky locations for astrophotography and night landscape cinematography.
+Yes.
+With high-ISO cameras we can capture moonlit landscapes, starscapes, and aurora.
+France offers great dark-sky spots for astrophotography and night landscape work.

 Need Night Vision Filming?